Huntington's disease: Macroscopic changes

 Initially, damage to the brain is regionally specific with the dorsal striatum in the subcortical basal ganglia being primarily affected, followed later by cortical involvement in all areas.
 Other areas of the basal ganglia affected include the substantia nigra; cortical involvement includes cortical layers 3, 5, and 6; also evident is involvement of the hippocampus, Purkinje cells in the cerebellum, lateral tuberal nuclei of the hypothalamus and parts of the thalamus.
 These areas are affected according to their structure and the types of neurons they contain, reducing in size as they lose cells.
 Striatal medium spiny neurons are the most vulnerable, particularly ones with projections towards the external globus pallidus, with interneurons and spiny cells projecting to the internal globus pallidus being less affected.
 HD also causes an abnormal increase in astrocytes and activation of the brain's immune cells, microglia.

 The basal ganglia play a key role in movement and behavior control.
 Their functions are not fully understood, but theories propose that they are part of the cognitive executive system and the motor circuit.
 The basal ganglia ordinarily inhibit a large number of circuits that generate specific movements.
 To initiate a particular movement, the cerebral cortex sends a signal to the basal ganglia that causes the inhibition to be released.
-Damage to the basal ganglia can cause the release or reinstatement of the inhibitions to be erratic and uncontrolled, which results in an awkward start to motion or motions to be unintentionally initiated, or a motion to be halted before, or beyond, its intended completion.
-The accumulating damage to this area causes the characteristic erratic movements associated with HD known as chorea, a dyskinesia.
+Damage to the basal ganglia can cause the release or reinstatement of the inhibitions to be erratic and uncontrolled, which results in an awkward start to the motion or motions to be unintentionally initiated or in a motion to be halted before or beyond its intended completion.
+The accumulating damage to this area causes the characteristic erratic movements associated with HD, known as chorea, a dyskinesia.
 Because of the basal ganglia's inability to inhibit movements, individuals affected by it inevitably experience a reduced ability to produce speech and swallow foods and liquids (dysphagia).